bmpvieira/python101/slides/day4_functions_and_io/day4_functions.md

 p_count = float(aa_sequence.count("w"))
 p_frequency = p_count/sequence_length
-print "The aa 'w' is has a frequency of %s and is found in the following sites: %s" % (p_frequency," ".join(position_list))
+print "The aa 'w' has a frequency of %s and is found in the following sites: %s" % (p_frequency," ".join(position_list))
 ```

 ---